Speed + Air Resistance = Ball Movement

 Ball Movement = More Hits or Fewer Hits

-The VMI is an index that gauges the degree of adjustment for hitters
+The VMI is an index that gauges the degree of today's adjustment for hitters

 Here's the thing: No player can adjust to substantially more ball movement from friction in the air, without several games of exposure.
 This fact then causes the following to occur.
 The entire team is affected at the same time causing more popups against the fastball and adds to the losses, because the team does not get the normal contribution from several random players.